bioinfolabic/protein_folding_datasets/README.md

 ffmpeg -r 3 -f image2 -s 720x480 -start_number 0 -i% d.png -vframes 1000 -vcodec libx264 -crf 25 -pix_fmt yuv420p folding.mp4
 ```

-Being 3 the number of frames per second, 720x480 the resolution, "% d.png" the name of the images, where "% d" assumes values between 0 and 1000, and "folding.mp4" is the resulting video.
+Being 3 the number of frames per second, 720x480 the resolution, "%d.png" the name of the images, where "%d" assumes values between 0 and 1000, and "folding.mp4" is the resulting video.

 ### ▪ images: